Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 14 November

 Ukrainian drones were reported to have attacked Saratov overnight, striking the local oil refinery.
 The Russian Defense Ministry claimed to have shot down 45 drones.
 Roman Busargin, governor of Saratov Oblast, reported damage to "civilian infrastructure".
 The SBU, HUR and the Ukrainian Navy launched a strike on the Port of Novorossiysk, setting fire to oil export infrastructure including pumping stations, berthed tankers and pipelines.
 An S-300/400 missile system was also struck.
 Following the attacks, the port reportedly halted oil exports.

-Geolocated footage confirmed Russian control over Novotoretske in the Dobropillia front, the Russian defense ministry claimed that Russian forces took the towns of Orestopil, near Velykomykhailiavka and Rih, near Pokrovsk.
-Russian millbloggers claimed that Russian forces took the towns of Sobolivka, west of Kupiansk and Shakhove, east of Dobropillia.
+Geolocated footage confirmed Russian control over Novotoretske in the Dobropillia front.
+The Russian defense ministry claimed Russian forces took the towns of Orestopil near Velykomykhailiavka, and Rih near Pokrovsk.
+Russian millbloggers claimed Russian forces took the towns of Sobolivka west of Kupiansk, and Shakhove east of Dobropillia.

 15 November

 Ukrainian drones struck the Ryazan Oil Refinery with drones, causing explosions and a large fire.
-The Russian defense ministry claimed that over 64 Ukrainian drones were intercepted overnight, including 25 over Ryazan Oblast.
+The Russian defense ministry claimed over 64 Ukrainian drones were intercepted overnight, including 25 over Ryazan Oblast.

-Geolocated footage showed that Russian forces took the towns of Rivnopillya and Yablukove, northeast of Huliaipole.
+Geolocated footage showed Russian forces took the towns of Rivnopillya and Yablukove, both northeast of Huliaipole.

 16 November

-A blackout affecting 500,000 customers hit Russian-occupied Donetsk Oblast following a reported strike on the Chaikine electric substation.
+A blackout affecting 500,000 customers hit Russian-occupied Donetsk Oblast, following a reported strike on the Chaikine electric substation near Makiivka.

 Atesh claimed to have carried out a sabotage attack on a section of railway near Novobohdanivka in Melitopol Raion, occupied Zaporizhzhia Oblast.

-Ukrainian strikes hit the Novokuybyshevsk oil refinery in Samara Oblast, a drone storage used by Russia's Rubikon unit and a fuel pumping station, both in Donetsk Oblast.
+Ukrainian strikes hit the Novokuybyshevsk oil refinery in Samara Oblast, and a drone storage used by Russia's Rubikon unit and a fuel pumping station, both in Donetsk Oblast.

+Geolocated footage showed Russian advances in east Zatyshshya, located east of Huliaipole.